Bhutan Travel From India

 Tour Pemagatshel town visit Dzongs and play Khuru with locals.
 Pemagatshel is located in the southeast of Bhutan with an area of 517.8 km2 and has a total of 2,547 households.
 The dzongkhag is characterized by highly dissected mountain ranges, steep slopes, and narrow valleys with little flat land.
 The elevation in the dzongkhag ranges from 1,000 meters to 3,500 meters above sea level.

-Bhutan Travel from India ends here today.
+Your Bhutan travel from Indian ends here.
 Today we start early and drive you to Guwahati airport.
 If you have extended tour in India our team will receive you at the border and take you for the tour.

 Tour Cost Inclusion

 - Pick up from Bagdogra and drop at Guwahati.